Fraih001/programming_ecto/README.md

 ++ Use on_conflict to make changes when using insert (:replace, :nothing, :raise - default)
 ++ When using replace, it is a tuple {:replace, [:columns to replace]}
 ++ Add conflict_target / returning keys to specificy exactly which column should be changed

+Chapter 12

+++ When testing to see whether a changeset is created correctly, use apply_changes() instead of calling the db.
+It is a much less expensive call.

+Chapter 13

 ++